childmindresearch/cloai/README.md

 ## License

-CLI-cloai is licensed under the terms of the [L-GPLv2.1 license](LICENSE).
+cloai is licensed under the terms of the [L-GPLv2.1 license](LICENSE).

 ## Support

-If you encounter any issues or have any questions, please report them on our [issues page](https://github.com/cmi-dair/cli-cloai/issues).
+If you encounter any issues or have any questions, please report them on our [issues page](https://github.com/cmi-dair/cloai/issues).